jlfx09/jlfx09/README.md

-### Hi there, I am jlfx09 if you're curious regarding my username, it is derived from characters that I like in films ^^ 👋
+### Hi there, I am jlfx09 if you're curious regarding my username, it is derived from characters that I like in games ^^ 👋

 To help with getting to know me better here are some information regarding myself: